Opinion: Remembering the lives lost to a senseless act of terror

 The oldest was Alex Kleytman, a man who survived the Holocaust, emigrated to Australia from Ukraine, and had 11 grandchildren.
 He was 87.

-The youngest was 10-year old Matilda Britvan.
+The youngest was 10-year old Matilda.
 Her aunt told Australia's 9 News, "Everywhere she goes, she was like the sun."

 But even in the midst of these dark and tragic losses, Rabbi Shoshanah Conover of Chicago's Temple Sholom told us that acts of courage in the face of catastrophe may remind us of Hanukkah's gift, to remind us to cherish those who bring light into our lives.